derllock/derllock/README.md

 - 🔭 I’m currently working on Creating an application to manage contacts using SpringBoot

-- 🌱 I’m currently learning to gain absolute proficiency in the entire software development lifecycle, from concept to delivery.
+- 🌱 Constantly learning to gain absolute proficiency in the entire software development lifecycle, from concept to delivery.
 Being Skilled in Java, Spring Framework, RESTful APIs, I'm also passionate about writing clean, maintainable code and solving complex technical challenges.

-- 👯 I’m looking to collaborate on projects mainly involving Java
+- 👯 Look for me if you want to collaborate on projects mainly involving Java

 - 💬 Talk to me about weird yet innovating ideas on developing apps .
 Lets do it together.